zorgnax/libtap/README.md

         # Looks like you failed 2 tests of 3 run.

     If all planned tests were successful, it will return 0.
-If any test fails, it will return the number of failed tests (including ones that were missing).
-If they all passed, but there were missing tests, it will return 255.
+If any test fails, it will return 1.
+If they all passed, but there were missing tests, it will return 2.

 -   note(fmt, ...)
 -   diag(fmt, ...)